 Once the complaining was over with, excitement started to filter through the group, with every mile covered the Sahara desert was getting closer.
 Just like the previous day the long drive was broken up with a couple of mini-tours.
 The first being a Berber village; was quite the education in Moroccan traditions, how they’re still upheld and how life in Morocco is so different outside of the Cities.
 The tour guide educated us on the importance of everybody from the nomads, the Berbers, to the people in the cities are to the fabric of Moroccan life.

-With the failed sales pitch out of the way, the group were ushered out of the house and out of the village to our final mini tour; the Todra Gorge.
+With the failed sales pitch out of the way, the group was ushered out of the house and out of the village to our final mini-tour; the Todra Gorge.

 Are we there yet?

 Finally after hours of driving through the barren lands. the Sahara desert dunes were on the horizon.
 The excitement built, the adrenaline started to pump as we pulled into one of the hotels, the realization hit and a few even got giddy; we were about to go into the Sahara Desert.

 THE MAIN EVENT.